 Note: Guaranteed Minimum Contracted Hours

-Lifeblood may roster a part-time employee to work their guaranteed minimum contracted hours and any additional hours up until ten (10) hours in a day (exclusive of meal breaks); or up until twelve (12) hours by agreement; or in the case of a fortnightly or four (4) weekly roster, equivalent to the average ordinary hours a full-time employee would work over the roster period without incurring overtime.
+Lifeblood may with employee agreement roster a part-time employee to work their guaranteed minimum contracted hours and any additional hours up until ten (10) hours in a day (exclusive of meal breaks); or up until twelve (12) hours by agreement; or in the case of a fortnightly or four (4) weekly roster, equivalent to the average ordinary hours a full-time employee would work over the roster period without incurring overtime.
+Additional hours will be agreed in writing in advance of a shift.

 For clarity, any time worked:

-that is rostered outside of the part-time employee’s guaranteed contracted hours; or
+that is agreed in advance in writing and rostered outside of the part-time employee’s guaranteed contracted hours; or

 up to an average of seventy-six (76) hours per fortnight for a full-time employee for the fortnightly rostered period; or